EmanueleCosenza/polyphemus/README.md

 ```sh
 python train.py dataset_dir model_dir config_file
 ```
 where `dataset_dir` is the directory of the preprocessed dataset to be used for training, `model_dir` is the directory to save the trained model, and `config_file` is the path to a JSON training configuration file.
-An example of this file is provided in the repo directory as `training.json`.
+An example of this file is provided in the repo as `training.json`.

 Make sure to run the command with the `--help` flag to find out how you can customize the training procedure.

+No integration with TensorBoard or W&B is provided, but you can still check the progress of training with the `training_info.ipynb` Jupyter Notebook.

 ## License